 7.0 WLAN Troubleshooting – 10%

-7.1 Describe and apply common troubleshooting tools used in WLANs
+7.1 Describe and apply common troubleshooting tools used in WLANs • Use of protocol analyzers for troubleshooting tasks

 • Use of spectrum analyzers for identifying sources of interference